General Quantum Bernoulli Factory: Framework Analysis and Experiments: Introduction

 \section{Introduction}

-Quantum computers are trusted to be advanced over the classical machines in the field of information processing, because of the counterintuitive features of quantum mechanics~\cite{Nielsen2002,Bennett2014,Gisin2007,Ekert1991}, especially the quantum superposition and the entanglement~\cite{Grover1996,Shor1997}.
-Despite that the current capabilities of quantum computers are confronted with the challenges from their classical competitors~\cite{Liao2014,Wu2018,GouLiu2019}, quantum computing is moving towards the era of ``quantum supremacy''~\cite{Preskill2012,Arute2019}.
-During the pursuit for building practical quantum devices, it's found that quantum advantages can be proved immediately in a model of randomness processing named quantum Bernoulli factory~\cite{Dale2015}.
+Quantum computers are trusted to be advanced over the classical machines in information processing, because of the counterintuitive features of quantum mechanics~\cite{Nielsen2002,Bennett2014,Gisin2007,Ekert1991,Grover1996,Shor1997}.
+Conventional efforts for quantum computing achieve the milestone named ``quantum computational advantages'' by building large-scale controllable computing devices~\cite{Wu2018,GouLiu2019,Preskill2012,Arute2019,Zhong2020}.
+However, there exist tasks where the advantages of quantum system over the classical system can be realized without building large quantum systems, such as the quantum Bernoulli factory~\cite{Dale2015}.

-Consider the following task: given a biased coin with unknown probability $p$ for head, can we simulate a balanced coin?
-The solution is that toss this coin twice, and output the result of the second toss if the two outcomes are different, or repeat the toss if they are the same~\cite{Neumann1951}.
-In this way we obtain a classical Bernoulli factory (CBF)~\cite{Nacu2005,Latuszynski2009,Thomas2011} for a balanced coin, i.e. a $f(p)$-coin with $f(p)=\frac{1}{2}$.
-This concept can be generalized for an arbitrary constructible function $f(p):\left(\mathbb{P}\subseteq[0,1]\right)\rightarrow[0,1]$ that satisfies the following three conditions: (1) it is continuous on its domain; (2) it doesn't reach 0 or 1 within its domain; (3) it doesn't approach 0 or 1 exponentially fast near any edge of its domain~\cite{Keane1994}.
-For some functions, such as $f(p)=p^2$, it is easy to find such a process.
-However, functions violating the conditions are infeasible for the CBF, such as the ``Bernoulli doubling'' function $f_\wedge(p)=2p, p\in[0,\frac{1}{2}]$~\cite{Huber2016}.

-Significantly, generating $f_{\wedge}(p)$ becomes theoretically feasible on the {\em quantum Bernoulli factory} (QBF)~\cite{Dale2015}.
-The QBF starts from a quantum coin (or {\em quoin}), which is represented by a state $|\psi_p\rangle=\sqrt{p}|0\rangle +\sqrt{1-p}|1\rangle$ where $p$ is the unknown parameter.
-By applying unitary operations on $|\psi_p\rangle$ and then measuring the state, classical infeasible coins can be constructed, and with further classical processing on the measured results, strictly more results can be produced in QBF than those can be produced in CBF.
-The $f_{\wedge}(p)$-coin can be generated by using single-qubit unitary operations on $|\psi_p\rangle$ and measurements, associated with further classical coin tossing, or can be more efficiently constructed by conducting bell measurement on $|\psi_p\rangle\otimes|\psi_p\rangle$ along with much less classical operations.

-These advantages were immediately experimentally demonstrated~\cite{Yuan2016,Patel2019}.
-However, the proposed QBFs are equipped with quantum processors customized for the Bernoulli doubling function $f_\wedge(p)=2p$.
-It's wondering that whether the quantum advantages within the QBF would be further enhanced if the quantum processors support arbitrary operations.
-In respect of this question, a study remove the restriction of unitary operations, but merely answered what single-qubit quantum states can be constructed from $|\psi_p\rangle$, which is known as the quantum-to-quantum Bernoulli factory~\cite{Jiang2018}.